 This is a unique and intimate insight into an artist’s life, voiced in Ian’s unique visual style which combines striking graphic patterns, vivid colours and strong imagery.

-This will be an evolving exhibition, with new pieces added each week.
+This will be an evolving exhibition, with new pieces added.

 Ian Wornast is a founding member of ActionSpace’s Cockpit Friday Studio Group and has also been employed by us a studio assistant for over 20 years.